gwochy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ugo+x filename //this script gives execution permission to everybody

 chmod 007 filename // this gives only the other users al the permissions but not the owner and the group users

+chmod 753 filename // owner all rights, group read and execute, others write and execute